 Go online to complete a Graduation application.
 Applications can be submitted online, through the U.S. Mail or in person to the Graduation Office.

 A preliminary evaluation will be sent to your AVC email account showing the courses completed and in progress that meet the degree requirements.
 To find out the specific coursework needed for degree, check out the appropriate AVC catalog or see a counselor.

-A final evaluation is completed and will be sent to your AVC email account once the graduation term has ended and grades are posted.
 Students will be notified by email if the degree requirements were not met.
 If a student did not meet the degree requirements, it is recommended they meet with a counselor.
 Not having all transcripts on file and articulated will delay the evaluation process.